logankcc/CMPE351/README.md

 This project has multiple package dependencies.
 It assumes that you have Python3 and Pip installed.
 Use the command `pip install -r requirements.txt` to install the required packages.
 The file requirements.txt is located in the root of the repository.

 ## RQ1
+The files required for RQ1 are located in the directory CMPE351/src/.

-1. Execute RQ1.ipynb in within your jupyter notebook top down.
+1. Run all cells in RQ1.ipynb top down.

 ## RQ2
+The files required for RQ2 are located in the directory CMPE351/src/.

 1. Uncomment lines 147-148 in dataPrep.py, save the file, and then execute the file.
 2. After the above step has completed, execute the sentiment_analysis.py